skodaconnect/skodaconnect/README.md

 ### Example

 For an extensive example, please use the code found in example/example.py.
 When logged in the library will automatically create a vehicle object for every car registered to the account.
-Initially no data is fetched other than basic information about the car.
+Initially no data is fetched at all.
+Use the doLogin method and it will signin with the credentials used for the class constructor.
+Method get_vehicles will fetch vehicle basic information and create Vehicle class objects for all associated vehicles in account.
-To update all available data use the update method of the Connect class.
+To update all available data use the update_all method of the Connect class.
 This will call the update function for all registered vehicles, which in turn will fetch data from all available API endpoints.

 #### Attributes
 The Vehicle class contains all of the attributes with values fetched from the API.